STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 ## Try another encoding

-Again, with my headstart, allow me to show you something else.
+Again, with my head start, allow me to show you something else.
 What if I import this file with UTF-8 encoding?

 ```r